intermine/im-docs/docs/webapp/third-party-tools/heatmap.md

 ## An example in modMine

+Note: The last release of modMine is from 2014, the site is now maintained by the [ENCODE group](https://www.encodeproject.org/) at Stanford University and the legacy software is available on [GitHub](https://github.com/modENCODE-DCC/modmine/).

 A specific heatmap application can be referred in [modMine](http://intermine.modencode.org/).
 It visualizes fly expression data \([example](http://intermine.modencode.org/query/bagDetails.do?scope=global&bagName=example)\) generated from [modENCODE project](http://www.modencode.org/).

 The raw data is parsed and converted to InterMine objects.
 In a Struts controller, the expression data will be fetched by running a InterMine path query and parsed to JSON string.
 The JSON string will be sent to a JSP page by a http request to feed into heatmap.

-### Expression data source
+### Expression data source: a data loader example

-[FlyExpressionScoreConverter](https://github.com/intermine/intermine/blob/master/bio/sources/modmine/fly-expression-score/main/src/org/intermine/bio/dataconversion/FlyExpressionScoreConverter.java) is a specific data converter for modENCODE fly expression data.
+[FlyExpressionScoreConverter](https://github.com/modENCODE-DCC/modmine/blob/dev/bio/sources/modmine/fly-expression-score/main/src/org/intermine/bio/dataconversion/FlyExpressionScoreConverter.java) is a specific data converter for modENCODE fly expression data.
 The class is located at `bio/sources/modmine/fly-expression-score`.
 Any other similar expression data conversion tasks can take the data source as a reference.

-Exprssion data type is an extension of InterMine core model.
-It is addressed in `modmine/dbmodel/resources/modencode-metadata_additions.xml`
+Expression data type is an extension of InterMine core model.
+This example can be found [here](https://github.com/modENCODE-DCC/modmine/blob/dev/modmine/dbmodel/resources/modencode-metadata_additions.xml/) and in the code block below.

 ```markup
 # modmine/dbmodel/resources/modencode-metadata_additions.xml